ContextMapper/contextmapper.github.io/_news/2019-01-14-model-transformations-for-dsl-processing.md

 With our next major Context Mapper release we will provide architectural refactorings (ARs) which allow the user/architect to evolve and improve the modeled architecture iteratively.
 As a "proof-of-concept" we implemented a model transformation with the [Henshin](https://www.eclipse.org/henshin/) transformation tool.
-The implementation of this first refactoring was part of a seminar (paper & presentation) at [HSR](https://www.hsr.ch).
+The implementation of this first refactoring was part of a seminar (paper & presentation) at [OST](https://www.ost.ch) (former "HSR").

 Below you can find the links to the paper and the presentation.